Comparison · Product Leadership

 How long does an Interim CPO engagement last?

 Interim Chief Product Officer engagements typically run three to twelve months, ending when a permanent hire starts or the transition completes.
-Fractional Chief Product Officer engagements have no fixed end — they continue for as long as the company wants ongoing senior product input, often scoped around a 90–180 day reset.
+Fractional Chief Product Officer engagements have no fixed end.
+They continue for as long as the company wants ongoing senior product input, often scoped around a 90–180 day reset.

 Not sure which one you need?